arif-md/rap-infra/docs/OIDC-CONFIGURATION.md

-# OIDC Configuration for Azure Deployment
+# OIDC Configuration Guide

-This guide explains how to configure OIDC authentication for the RAP application when deploying to Azure Container Apps.
+This guide explains how to configure OIDC authentication for the RAP application in both **local development** (Docker with Keycloak) and **Azure deployment** (Container Apps with external custom OIDC provider).

 ## Overview

+The RAP application uses **explicit OIDC endpoint configuration** to support flexible authentication across environments:

+- **Local Development**: Uses Docker-based Keycloak with split-horizon DNS (localhost:9090 for browser, keycloak:9090 for backend container)
+- **Azure Production**: Uses external custom OIDC provider (hosted outside Azure) with unified HTTPS endpoints

 The infrastructure uses **Azure Key Vault** to securely store sensitive OIDC and JWT secrets.
-The backend Container App is granted access to retrieve these secrets at runtime.
+The backend Container App is granted access to retrieve these secrets at runtime via managed identity.

 ## Architecture